1993 Guatemalan constitutional crisis

 The 1993 Guatemala constitutional crisis took place in 1993 when then President Jorge Serrano Elías attempted a self-coup or autogolpe.
 On Tuesday May 25, 1993, Serrano illegally suspended the constitution, dissolved Congress and the Supreme Court, imposed censorship, and tried to restrict civil freedom.

 The attempted self-coup was similar to the one carried out by Alberto Fujimori, but unlike Fujimori's, had no popular support: Serrano's action met with strong protests by most elements of Guatemalan society, at the forefront of which was the Siglo Veintiuno newspaper under the leadership of José Rubén Zamora.
 This was combined with international pressure (the Organization of American States condemned the autogolpe) and the army's enforcement of the decisions of the Constitutional Court, which ruled against the attempted takeover.

 In the face of this pressure, Serrano resigned as president and fled the country.
 He was replaced on an interim basis by his vice president, Gustavo Espina.
 However, Espina was judged by the Constitutional Court to have been involved in the coup as well, and Congress replaced him with Human Rights Ombudsman Ramiro de León.

+Background

+In 1993, Guatemala was participating in a young democracy of seven years, continually weakened by frequent episodes of violence and corruption.
+The first mass expressions of popular discontent appeared in March as protests against increases in energy and transportation prices.
+The situation later escalated in the face of strong opposition from the public secondary-level student sector, which viewed a proposed student uniform as a sign of militarization, combined with an offer of free public transportation that it regarded with little credibility.
+By 12 May, the 17-year-old student Abner Adiel Hernández was killed during a violent protest in front of Congress, as was shown on video, by the personal security detail of a deputy.